Dal Maxvill: Coaching and executive career

+In November 1975, Maxvill officially retired from playing baseball.
+His first coaching job came from Joe Torre who hired him to work as the third base coach for the New York Mets in 1978.
+After the 1978 season, Maxvill resigned to be closer to his St. Louis home and the Cardinals hired him as a coach for the 1979 and 1980 seasons.
+In 1981, Maxvill worked as a minor league instructor for the Cardinals when new manager Whitey Herzog brought in his own coaches.

+Torre hired Maxvill again in 1982 when Torre took over the Atlanta Braves.
+Maxvill worked with Atlanta through the 1984 season.
+In January 1985, the St. Louis Cardinals came to Maxvill again, this time to serve as general manager over Whitey Herzog.

 The 1987 season was the last time one of Maxvill's teams made the playoffs.
 The Cardinals finished above .500 in 1989, 1991, 1992, and 1993, but their best finish was 2nd place.
-Longtime owner and president August "Gussie" Busch died in September 1989 and Anheuser-Busch took over operations of the team.
+Owner and president August Gussie Busch died in September 1989 and Anheuser-Busch took over operations of the team.

 Changes within the top levels in the organization continued to the point that most remnants of the Busch era turned over.
 The next season, longtime manager Whitey Herzog resigned and Torre was hired in his place.
 However, the brewery did not appear as invested as Busch in making the Cardinals a winning team and began looking to sell the team.
 As a result, after new president Mark Lamping was hired in 1994, he sought to make changes to attempt to build a winner.
 Three weeks after Lamping's hire, he fired Maxvill.
-The next year, Anheuser-Busch sold the team to an investment group led by Fred Hanser, Drew Baur and William DeWitt, Jr. At this point, Maxvill pursued no further baseball opportunities, citing the desire to spend more time with his family.
+The next year, Anheuser-Busch sold the team to an investment group led by Fred Hanser, Drew Baur and William DeWitt, Jr. Maxvill pursued no further baseball opportunities, citing the desire to spend more time with his family.